Hansastro/Nanodregree_Data_Analyst/Chapter5/Perceptual_Phenomenon_Project/Perceptual_Phenomenon_Project.md

 With:

-- $\mu_c$ the population mean time of the congruent words tests result.
+- $\mu_c$ the population mean time of the congruent words tests.
-- $\mu_i$ the population mean time of the incongruent words tests results.
+- $\mu_i$ the population mean time of the incongruent words tests.

 We have here no information about the whole population.
 We compare two samples.
 We also cannot presuppose in which direction the difference will be.

-The two samples are done with the same population tested the same dependent variable (the time) with two variation of a test (Congruent and Incongruent words).
+The two samples are done with the same population and test the same dependent variable (the time) with two variations of a test (Congruent and Incongruent words).

 We will do a two-tailed dependent paired sample t-test with a confidence level of 95% ($\alpha = 0.05$).